ajam/datajam/payday-nation/README.md

 The stories and graphics for [Payday Nation](http://projects.aljazeera.com/2014/payday-nation/index.html) were reported and produced in collaboration with the Stabile Center for Investigative Journalism at Columbia University in New York.

+# Contact

+If you have questions about this data email us at [ajammultimedia@gmail.com](mailto:ajammultimedia@gmail.com?subject=Payday%20Nation%20data).

 # What's here?

 This repo contains two groups of data: